mrkkrp/fix-word/README.md

    The quick brown fox jumps over THE LAZY DOG.^
    ```

-   The point doesn't move, this allows user to fix recently entered words and
+   The point doesn't move, this allows user to fix recently entered words
-   continue typing.
+   and continue typing.

 2. If the point is placed inside of any part of a word, the whole word is
    transformed.
 The point is moved to first character of the next word.
 This
-   allows to transform words repeatedly pressing dedicated key binding.
+   allows to transform words repeatedly using the dedicated key binding.

    ```
    ^The quick brown fox jumps over the lazy dog.